-- Applicant and Project Information: Provide Applicant and Sponsor Names and Institution, Project Title, Project Summary, and Scientific Abstract. - Writing Sources: Substantial copying/pasting from other sources is not allowed (the exceptions are similar applications submitted by the applicant to other funders); excessive use of artificial intelligence/large language models is not allowed.
+- Applicant and Project Information: Provide Applicant and Sponsor Names and Institution, Project Title, Project Summary, and Scientific Abstract.
+The Project Title and Project Summary must exactly match what was provided at the LOI stage.
+If it differs, the application may be disqualified or that information may be replaced with the information provided at the LOI phase. - Writing Sources: Substantial copying/pasting from other sources is not allowed (the exceptions are similar applications submitted by the applicant to other funders); excessive use of artificial intelligence/large language models is not allowed.
 Indicate how much if any use of either approach was used in your application. - Previous CDP Applications (if applicable): If you previously submitted a CDP application that was not funded, briefly describe what has changed from that application.
 Your prior application may be shared with the current review committee. - Description of Models, Drugs/Reagents, and Trials (these tables are found after the References section): Provide information on the models, drugs/reagents, and trials described in your project description.
 This provides reviewers with an easily accessible reference source and serves to demonstrate feasibility of your research plans.
-All materials described in the Previous Work/Preliminary Data and the Experimental Design and Expected Outcomes sections, including those mentioned in figures, must be listed here. - Graphical Abstract: Provide up to two graphical abstracts to describe some aspect of your research, such as signaling pathways, overall approach, etc. This is similar to the graphical abstract in a Cancer Cell paper and provides reviewers (and others) with a quick overview of your research.
+All materials in the Project Description section must be listed here. - Graphical Abstract: Provide up to two graphical abstracts to describe some aspect of your research, such as signaling pathways, overall approach, etc. This is similar to the graphical abstract in a Cancer Cell paper and provides reviewers (and others) with a quick overview of your research.
 Graphical abstracts must not be professionally developed.
 They must be developed primarily by the applicant using tools readily available in a typical lab (e.g., PowerPoint, Photoshop, Adobe Illustrator, BioRender, etc.).
 You will be judged on your ability to convey information in a simple manner, but you will not be judged on artistic ability.
 Do not rotate the image; it must be viewable by the reviewer without rotating the page.
-Avoid excessive use of words. - Project Description and Data Attribution: - Data Attribution: - Provide appropriate attribution for all data/figures as well as "data not shown."
-It should be clear which data/figures were generated primarily by the applicant and which data/figures were primarily generated by others.
-The Background section may contain data generated primarily by others.
-The Previous Work/Preliminary Data section and the Experimental Design and Expected
+Avoid excessive use of words. - Project Description and Data Attribution: